mathbookpeace/Great-Twitter-Downloader/README.md

 # GreatTwitterDownloader
 You can download Twitter images with specific #tag or userID.

-For example: #tagName or from:UserID
+For example: "#tagName" or "from:userID"